Overview

 Teleport audit logs contain every access request, approval, and denial related to the in-scope resources.
 CoreWeave can forward Teleport audit logs automatically through CoreWeave Telemetry Relay.
 CoreWeave labels these audit logs to distinguish them from Kubernetes logs.

-After forwarding, audit log management is under your full control.
+After forwarding, you fully control audit log management.
 Because CoreWeave may not be able to resend previously forwarded logs, follow best practices for log retention within your organization.

 Kubernetes audit logs